PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_VARIABLE_API.md

 ```
 {
-	"businessCode": 113,
+	"BusinessCode": 113,
-	"message": "Your request is invalid, please try again or contact marketplace administrator"
+	"Message": "Your request is invalid, please try again or contact marketplace administrator"
 }
 ```